surebot/Eventline/docs/3-actions.md

 If we encountered any kind of error and wanted to stop execution of the next actions we would simply pass in the error via the `onError` method.

+If you are used to Promises or ES7's async functions, then Microbot (name TBC) also supports actions which return them and it will convert them internally to an observable.

 Additionally since async actions have more control over flow of our route we can simply return `Rx.observable.empty()` to say that there wasn't an error but the route shouldn't do anything further although we don't reccomend it.